stomp-js/stomp-js.github.io/_posts/2020-10-21-upgrading-to-stompjs-6-rx-stomp-1.md

 - The output target is `es2015`.
 We wanted `es2017`, however, that causes issue with Angular.
-- The tree shaking support is quite consistent now.
+- The tree-shaking support is quite consistent now.
   In previous version `rx-stomp` used `commonjs` module system, which, was not very friendly to tree shaking.
 - Remove dom lib dependency for usage with NodeJS/Typescript.